Hire Social Media Managers

 While there is some overlap in the tasks conducted by social media managers and social media marketers, the key difference between them lies in their scope of work.

 Social media managers lead the broader brand presence and overall strategy across social platforms.
 Their role is comprehensive: It includes content planning, community engagement, and long-term strategic goals.
-A social media manager for a small business or early-stage startup will likely handle a wide variety of tasks, such as content creation, calendar management, running social media ad campaigns, and strategy and reporting.
-A social media manager for an enterprise with multiple social media accounts and brands might oversee strategy for just one or two of these accounts, with the help of a social media content creator.
+Those working for small businesses or early-stage startups will likely handle a wide variety of tasks, such as content creation, calendar management, running social media ad campaigns, and strategy and reporting, while ones who work for an enterprise with multiple social media accounts and brands might oversee strategy for just one or two of these accounts, with the help of a social media content creator.

 Social media marketers, on the other hand, are strictly focused on demand generation.
-Social media marketing experts often run campaigns and promotional activities designed to drive immediate results for digital marketing goals such as new leads and conversions.
-Their attention is on short-term projects, including social media marketing campaigns and influencer marketing.
+These experts often run campaigns and promotional activities designed to drive immediate results for digital marketing goals such as new leads and conversions.
+Their attention is on short-term projects, including marketing campaigns and influencer marketing.
 Daily responsibilities can involve running ad campaigns, tracking ad performance, and analyzing user behavior through social listening.
 More senior experts may handle social media marketing strategy as well.

 Social media managers can often support social media marketing efforts, but the reverse is not always true.